 Interviews can be a nerve-racking experience.
 In a short space of time, you need to make a good impression and sell yourself to a potential future employer.
+Remember though, you have already impressed the employer with the information you included in the application you have made.
 To help you along your way, we have put together our top tips to help you prepare.

 1. Do your homework

 Interviews are usually run on fairly tight schedules, so not only does turning up late point at disastrous organisational skills, but it also cuts your own interview short.
-Allow lots of time in your schedule for delays and if you’re super early, locate the office and then go and have a coffee.
+Allow lots of time in your schedule for delays and if you’re super early, locate the building where the interview will take place and then go and have a coffee.

 4. Tell the truth